mihaitufescu/IntroductionToRobotics/README.md

-# 🤖 Robotics Intro Course Repository
+# 🤖 IntroductionToRobotics Repository

-Welcome to my Robotics Intro Course repository!
+Welcome to my Introduction to robotics repository!
 This repository includes all the projects and assignments I've worked on during this course.

 ## 📁 Repository Contents